Full-featured Plugin Development Guide

 - Create a folder under

-plugin.json(see Specification) and your entry file (main.py,index.js, etc.). - Install the SDK:
+plugin.jsonand your entry file (main.py,index.js, or built output such asdist/index.js) - Install the SDK

 Minimal examples